-Mr. Cané, where do you see Woolrich John Rich & Bros.’ development in the next years?
+Mr. Cané, where do you see Woolrich John Rich & Bros.’ development in the next five years?

-I see Woolrich JR&B leading what I call the authentic contemporary outerwear segment.
+I see Woolrich JR&B leading what I call the ‘authentic contemporary’ outerwear segment.

-JR&B is our premium line, focused on creating the next generation of arkas.
+JR&B is our premium line, focused on creating the next generation of parkas.
 Updating our icons is part of our longevity in the business: we’ve been at it for almost 200 years!

 What has changed since the merger with Woolrich International, and what changes can we expect in the future?

-After the we will focus on two segments: JR&B will cover the urban-oriented side, and a new label will be created to cover the outdoor segment.
+After the merger, we will focus on two segments: JR&B will cover the urban-oriented side, and a new label will be created to cover the outdoor segment.
 The brand is very well-known in the outdoor industry, and we need to reinforce our presence in this segment with a premium positioning, while establishing a more city/urban positioning of JR&B.

 What are your latest retail projects?
-Could you tell us about your concept store in Milan?
+Could you also tell us about your concept store in Milan?

-We are opening new stores (Düsseldorf, Frankfurt, Toronto, and Milan).
-This focus on retail is pushing the company to change business model, offering many more deliveries and specific retail drops and retail customization.
+We are opening four new stores (Düsseldorf, Frankfurt, Toronto, and Milan).
+This focus on retail is pushing the company to change its business model, offering many more deliveries and specific retail drops and retail customization.
 As for the Milan store, we are working on building a new shopping experience.
 This store will be a journey from ‘Urban’ to ‘The Outdoors’.
 The layout will be finalized for A/W 18, with the release of the new outdoor collection.
-We like the idea of a changing retail environment.
+We like the idea of a ‘changing retail environment’.

-Where do you see the strongest growth for Woolrich – in terms of product, but also geography?
+Where do you see the strongest growth for Woolrich – in terms of products, but also geography?

 It will be in outerwear.
 We are also entering the shoe business and extending our accessories and RTW.
-In terms of geography, we have major areas with different priorities: in Europe, we will develop the UK and France.
+In terms of geography, we have three major areas with different priorities: in Europe, we will develop the UK and France.
 In North America, we need to regain our relevant position because we are an American brand.
 In Asia, we are consolidating Japan and starting Korea before entering China.